Corylus avellana: Distribution

-Corylus avellana occurs from the British Isles south to Iberia, Italy, Greece, Turkey and Cyprus, north to central Scandinavia, and east to the central Ural Mountains, the Caucasus, and northwestern Iran.
+Corylus avellana occurs from Ireland and the British Isles south to Iberia, Italy, Greece, Turkey and Cyprus, north to central Scandinavia, and east to the central Ural Mountains, the Caucasus, and northwestern Iran.

 Ecology

 The leaves provide food for many animals, including Lepidoptera such as the case-bearer moth Coleophora anatipennella.
 Caterpillars of the concealer moth Alabonia geoffrella have been found feeding inside dead common hazel twigs.

 The fruit are possibly even more important animal food, both for invertebrates adapted to circumvent the shell (usually by ovipositing in the female flowers, which also gives protection to the offspring) and for vertebrates which manage to crack them open (such as squirrels and corvids).
 Both are considered pests by hazelnut growers.

+The roots of C. avellana are also commonly used as the host for ectomycorrhizal fungus such as Laccaria laccata (Deceiver), Russula ochroleuca (Ochre Brittlegill) and Paxillus involutus (Brown Rollrim), which are the most commonly recorded mycorrhizal fungi in Great Britain.
+In the Mediterranean, the Black Truffle (Tuber melanosporum) is found on the roots.

 Cultivation

-There are many cultivars of the hazel, including Barcelona, Butler, Casina, Clark Cosford, Daviana, Delle Langhe, England, Ennis, Fillbert, Halls Giant, Jemtegaard, Kent Cob, Lewis, Tokolyi, Tonda Gentile, Tonda di Giffoni, Tonda Romana, Wanliss Pride, and Willamette.
+There are many cultivars of the hazel, up to 400 cultivars (in 2011) of C. avellana have been named.
+The list of cultivars includes Barcelona, Butler, Casina, Clark Cosford, Daviana, Delle Langhe, England, Ennis, Fillbert, Halls Giant, Jemtegaard, Kent Cob, Lewis, Tokolyi, Tonda Gentile, Tonda di Giffoni, Tonda Romana, Wanliss Pride, and Willamette.
+It also includes Polish hazelnuts cultivars: Kataloński and Webba Cenny.

 Some of these are grown for specific qualities of the nut including large nut size, and early and late fruiting cultivars, whereas other are grown as pollinators.
 The majority of commercial hazelnuts are propagated from root sprouts.
 Some cultivars are of hybrid origin between common hazel and filbert.